 Q. Do you provide liability insurance for volunteers?

 A. No we do not.
-Sidewalk Talk as an entity is insured but our volunteers sign a release of liability waiver.
+Sidewalk Talk, as an entity, is insured but our volunteers sign a release of liability waiver.
+However, many venues want to see a copy of our insurance which is not a problem to provide.

 Q. Do you have any job openings or other ways to get involved that does not involve listening on the street?